safouat/YOLO-FastAPI-CV/README.md

 # FastAPI YOLO Object Detection API

-This repository contains a FastAPI application that provides endpoints for object detection and classification using the YOLO model.
-The application can process both images and videos, returning predictions or annotated media files.
+This repository contains a FastAPI application that provides endpoints for object detection and classification using the YOLO model, allowing for deployment and inference testing.
+The application can process both images and videos, returning either predictions or annotated media files.

 ## Features